hweikel/travelog/content/posts/2018-09-28/index.md

 Later, we drove to ICA and spent all of our remaining money on a luxurious piece of salmon and spices.
 Wheaton whistled as he fried it, crusted with pepper, in our small kitchen and soon we had eaten ourselves into a warm stupor, sinking into local Swedish radio and the ideal, miniaturized life promised by the cabin—feeling like those thin-haired Nordic *pensionärer* who always seem to outnumber Sweden’s youth.

 We woke early to return the car in Malmö and cross the Öresund.
 Wheaton’s friend rejoined us in Paludan, a Nørreport bar and bookstore, where we told an exaggerated version of the weekend’s events.
-My phone had been dead for days, so I soon found myself balanced on the back of her bike, speeding across Copenhagen to print my plane ticket in her school’s music library and grateful for the freedom of youth.
+My phone had been dead for days, so I soon found myself balanced on the back of her bike, speeding across Copenhagen to print my plane ticket in her school’s music library as we shouted over the sound of passing cars.